 During monohybrid crosses of these traits, he observed the same pattern of dominance and inheritance.
 The phenotypic ratio 3:1 of yellow and green color and of round and wrinkled seed shape during monohybrid cross was retained in dihybrid cross as well.

-Consider Y for yellow seed color and y for green seed color, R for round shaped seeds and r for wrinkled seed shape.
-Thus, the parental genotype will be RRYY (round-yellow seeds) and rryy (green-wrinkled seeds).
+Consider “Y” for yellow seed color and “y” for green seed color, “R” for round shaped seeds and “r” for wrinkled seed shape.
+Thus, the parental genotype will be “YYRR” (yellow-round seeds) and “yyrr” (green-wrinkled seeds).

-The dihybrid cross of both will give F1 progeny RrYy (round-yellow seeds) as shown in the figure.
+The dihybrid cross of both will give F1 progeny YyRr (yellow-round seeds) as shown in the figure above.

-Keep visiting BYJU’S to learn more such biology topics easily and effectively.
+Explore BYJU’S biology to learn other interesting concepts easily and effectively.